Tuesday, 30 April 2019

 But what is it?
 I don’t really know that much about it, and because this album is quite obscure now, it’s hard to come across any solid info on the internet either.
 But I’ll give it a shot…

-Familia Pillco, on this album at least, are Reynaldo and Enrique Pillco, a father and son from Cusco, the capital of Peru.
+Familia Pillco, on this album at least, are Reynaldo and Enrique Pillco, a father and son from Cusco, Peru.
 Both violinists, their music is a fascinating combination of the traditional music of the Incas and other native Andean cultures (think quena flutes and panpipes) adapted to fit within the classical dance styles brought to the region by European colonisers.
 The rhythms and the forms are those of waltzes, pasacalles and the like, and the tunes are yaravis and huaynos.
 Even though these are dances, the pieces range from slow to moderate; there’s nothing super-fast on the album, and everything feels very controlled and stately.

 As well as the two violins, there’s also usually a guitar or harp solidifying the rhythms and chords in the background, and they also get their moments to shine, which is pleasant.
 There are times when the violins play on their own, though, such as the piece ‘Uskapauqar’, which take the emotional intensity to the next level.
 Listen to that track in the right frame of mind and you’ll be in absolute floods.